 Arrive at any time; your arrival transfer is included through Women With Wheels, a G Adventuressupported project.

 Set out to discover Delhi, the capital of India, which consists of two cities: historic Delhi and New Delhi, built by the British in the early 20th century.
 Explore New Delhis lively Paharganj district with a youth guide from the G Adventuressupported City Walk project, and hear about how the program provides opportunities to disadvantaged street youth.
-Then delve into the narrow, winding lanes of Old Delhi, visiting the 17th-century Jama Masjidthe largest mosque in Indiaand the Sikh temple Gurdwara Sis Ganj Sahib, located close to a busy shopping area.
-Drive to Agra this afternoon.
+Then delve into the narrow, winding lanes of Old Delhi on a rickshaw, visiting the 17th-century Jama Masjidthe largest mosque in Indiaand the Sikh temple Gurdwara Sis Ganj Sahib.

 Explore Jaipur, known as the Pink City for its rose-coloured buildings.
 Take a tour of the sprawling Amber Fort, the former residence of Jaipurs Rajput rulers; and visit Hawa Mahal, or the Palace of Winds, a stunning five-story sandstone building with distinctive honeycombed windows.
-Well also meet with a local historian to discuss Indias complex social fabric, customs, and architecture.
-Tonight, consider going to the cinema to watch a Bollywood moviea truly unique experience.
+Discover the rich collections of the City Palace museum, and stop by the 18th-century royal observatory known as Jantar Mantar.
+This evening, enjoy a culinary experience with a local family, including a visit to a market and a cooking demonstration and meal in their home.

-Drive back to bustling Delhi.
-This evening, opt to join the group for a farewell dinner.
+Fly to Delhi for your final evening in India, and opt to join your group for a farewell dinner.